Where does sampling occur and are there any gaps?

 While several gaps remain, the whole process has helped to confirm just how much information we already have about the health of our waterways.
 It will provide valuable scientific data for comparison in future years as more report cards are developed.
 It has also helped to clarify the extent of future work required to fill knowledge gaps for future years.

-The following organisations contributed data for the 2016-17 report card: Anglo American Metallurgical Coal Pty Ltd, BMA Pty Ltd, CQU, CS Energy, Caledon Resources, Central Highlands Regional Council, Cockatoo Coal, Evolution Mining Pty Ltd, Gladstone Ports Corporation, Glencore, Idemitsu, Isaac Plains Coal, Jellinbah Mining Pty Ltd, Origin Energy, Peabody Energy Australia Coal pty Ltd, Queensland Government, Rio Tinto Coal Australia, Rockhampton Regional Council, Santos, Sojitz, Sunwater, Vale, Wesfarmers and Yarrabee Coal Company Pty Ltd. The Great Barrier Reef Marine Park Authority and Infofish Australia provide summarised data for the marine and estuarine reporting areas.
+The following organisations contributed data for the 2017-18 report card: Anglo American Metallurgical Coal Pty Ltd, BMA Pty Ltd, Caledon Resources, Central Highlands Regional Council, Coronado Curragh Pty Ltd, Fitzroy Australia Resources, Gladstone Ports Corporation, Glencore, Idemitsu, Isaac Plains Coal, Jellinbah Mining Pty Ltd, Middlemount South Pty Ltd, Orion Mining, Peabody Energy Australia Coal pty Ltd, Queensland Government, Rio Tinto Coal Australia, Rockhampton Regional Council, Santos, Sojitz, Sunwater and Wesfarmers.
+The Great Barrier Reef Marine Park Authority and Infofish Australia provide summarised data for the marine and estuarine reporting areas.

 How are data processed and stored?